Berkeley-MDes/tdf-fa24-jil-111/README.md

 ## 2. Using 3D Printer

-I have also import the 3D models I have downloaded from the internet to Cura.
+I also imported the 3D models I downloaded from the internet to Cura.
 I followed the instructions and successfully 3D printing the obejcts.
 In the following week, I will start to explore whether Maya could be imported to Cura or other useful software tools.
 I have also started Rhino Tutorial and am excited to learn more about Grasshopper as well.
+This week I will explore more aspects about computational design from papers and videos online to be more specific about my first project.

 ![Alt text](assets/Weekone-Cura)
 ---